 Alcoholism can take a terrible toll on the liver, and result in many problems including fatty liver, alcoholic hepatitis, fibrosis, and cirrhosis.
 Also, consuming too much alcohol at one time, especially given the subpar condition of one’s liver can result in acute liver failure.

 Consuming an excessive amount of alcohol can impair the immune system, and therefore, chronic drinkers are more susceptible to disease.
-Long-term alcoholics are more apt to suffer from diseases such as pneumonia and tuberculosis that others who drink occasionally or not at all.
+Long-term alcoholics are more apt to suffer from diseases such as pneumonia and tuberculosis than others who drink occasionally or not at all.

 Based on extensive research, there appears to be a solid scientific consensus that a link exists between alcoholism and several types of cancer.
 In fact, the National Toxicology Program of the U.S. Department of Health and Human Services classifies the consumption of alcohol as a human carcinogen.